 So this is going to be one interesting sequel – I want it to be as raw and intense as the first one, or maybe even more so.
 There’s a crazy wild amount of possibilities too, now that Marcus is back in his body and they both have to figure out their relationship and their separate lives again.
 Of course they don’t want to be separate.
 Can you imagine having someone in your heart and mind 24-7 and then you can’t hear them anymore?
 It’s like falling off a cliff in the dark.
 That twirling free fall is a good metaphor for the emotions pouring out of them and into the story.

 And this story isn’t about just them.
 We have all these other threads to pick up with Kristina, Kyle, Nash and Jazz.
 And some weird things happened when those guys started talking, and now some of them have their own chapters and are feeling certain things for each other… Yeah, a big hint there, but I don’t want to give away too much just yet!

 I haven’t wrote flash fiction in forever.
 The urge hit tonight, and I decided to play around with words and also write something without real dialogue.
-I do bend that rule a bit here.
-And also, don’t worry because I also wrote some on In my Dreams.

 When bullets fly

 She didn’t see the bullet coming, but even if she had she wouldn’t have moved out of the way.
 She’d been waiting on that bullet for years.